-To access the Equitas Community Prototype, go to www.equitas.org/
+To access the Equitas Community Prototype, go to www.equitas.org/community

-Login: yourfirstname If your name is Marie Charles, type "mariecharles" with no space in between Password: 1234 You will be prompted to change your password once you log in the first time.
+Login: your first name letter + your last name If your name is Marie Chung, type "mchung" with no space in between Password: 1234 You will be prompted to change your password once you log in the first time.
 You will then use your personal password each time you log in to the site.

-Step 1 - Login to the Equitas Community
+Step 1 Login to the Equitas Community